 Monotropism

-Murray, Lesser and Lawson (2005) describe monotropism as a tendency for Autistic attention to flow deeply into a small number of interests rather than broadly across many.
-As Edgar (2024) describes on Autistic Realms, monotropism can create a happy flow state — a deeply consuming, regulating experience where engagement and motivation are high.
+Murray, Lesser and Lawson (2005) describe monotropism as a tendency for Autistic attention to flow deeply into a small number of interests rather than broadly across many (as is the case for polytropic people).
+As I have previously written about, being monotropic may make it easier for Autistic people to enter a flow state when engaged with their passions— a deeply consuming, regulating experience where engagement and motivation are high.
 Heasman et al. (2024) have developed Autistic flow theory as a non-pathologising framework, recognising that Autistic people are more vulnerable to stress and mental health difficulties when environments do not meet monotropic needs and they can not engage in flow.

-When someone infodumps or passes a pebble, they are sharing their attention tunnel.
+When someone infodumps or passes a pebble, they are sharing their attention tunnel, they are sharing their passions and flow and showing that they feel safe.
 The game honours this as an act of profound trust and relational depth — not a social difficulty to be managed.

-The Map of Monotropic Experiences (Edgar & Stimpunks, 2024) places the Penguin Pebbling Cove and Infodump Canyon as literal territories within the monotropic landscape — a recognition that these relational experiences are fundamental features of Autistic life, not edge cases.
-Goldman (2025) further frames focused interest engagement as self and community care — a reframing at the heart of this game’s design.
+The Map of Monotropic Experiences I created with Stimpunks (2024), places the Penguin Pebbling Cove and Infodump Canyon as literal territories within the monotropic landscape — a recognition that these relational experiences are fundamental features of Autistic life experiences.
+Goldman et al. (2025) further frames focused interest engagement as self and community care, an affirming reframing at the heart of this game’s design.

 Glimmer and Autistic Joy

 I have written about glimmers — small sensory and relational moments that bring Autistic joy and regulation.
 The infodumping card “Do you have a glimmer to share?” draws directly on this framing.
 Wassell (2025) has explored experiences of Autistic joy, finding these moments central to wellbeing.
-The game creates a structured, low-demand space for glimmer-sharing — something rarely offered in conventional therapeutic or educational group settings — and can open unexpected depth in a group.
+The game creates a structured, low-demand space for glimmer-sharing, something rarely offered in conventional therapeutic or educational group settings, and it can open unexpected depth in a group or for individual reflection.

 Polyvagal Theory and Nervous System Safety